theofbraune/mills/README.md

 The structure of both versions is similar.
 There is a Visualization, a programm for the data structure of the board and the players and a main game loop.
 The AI program is identical for both.
 Currently it is only possible to play against a random AI.

-It is now possible to play in the browser, but the AI is not working yet.
+It is now possible to play in the browser, also against the AI, but the AI just puts randomly.
 So far the browser version is 100% in Javascript.